The New, Social Workspace

 The communal workspace

 Instead of cubicles, think long communal desks for 6, 8, or 12 people.
 With enough distance to avoid crowding and yet be able to communicate, even banter, on a casual basis.
-People can gather in loose teams.
+Large spaces should be broken up with screens or partitions.
+Music and sound zones can be incorporated.
+People can gather in loose teams according to what they're working on.
+Small areas for private conversations and calls can be incorporated.

 The meeting exchange